3 Ways To Celebrate March Madness In The Workplace

 Make March Madness some type of company initiative that helps to ramp up intensity at the workplace.
 Employees will be so focused on their work, they won't have time to be distracted by basketball.

-Companies interested in going another direction could also use March as a month to recognize employees, push training opportunities, or focus on community service initiatives.
+Companies interested in going in another direction could also use March as a month to recognize employees, push training opportunities and professional development, or focus on community service initiatives.

 - Company Culture: BambooHR Sets The Bar For Work-Life Balance ... ›